Rohit6094/SPP-ML/README.md

 Contact

-For questions or support, please open an issue on the GitHub repository or contact the maintainer at neurohit223@gmail.com
+For questions or support, please open an issue on GitHub or reach out at neurohit223@gmail.com

 Acknowledgments